PennyLaneAI/pennylane/doc/introduction/importing_workflows.rst

 Importing quantum operators
 ---------------------------

-Sometimes, it is preferable to import a single operation from a framework instead of an entire quantum circuit.
-This can save you some keystrokes and serve as a helpful crutch for understanding an individual component of a circuit.
+As well as circuits, it can be useful to import operators defined in other frameworks into PennyLane.
+This can be useful for workflows that involve calculating the expectation value of an observable.
+By mapping to PennyLane, we can make the workflow differentiable while maintaining access to features like :mod:`grouping <pennylane.pauli>` for hardware-efficient execution.

 Presently, only Qiskit `SparsePauliOp
 <https://docs.quantum.ibm.com/api/qiskit/qiskit.quantum_info.SparsePauliOp>`__ operators can be